Netflix/dispatch/docs/admin-guide/administration/knowledge/tag.md

 **Description:** A short description of the tag (if applicable).

-**Type:** The _type_ of the tag and is used to disambiguate or categorize.
-These are defined either by a plugin syncing tags from external sources (e.g., application names) or are user-definable.
+**Type:** The type of the tag that will be used to disambiguate or categorize this tag from other tags.
+Tag types can be defined by users or plugins that syncing tags from external sources (e.g., application names).

 **Source:** Where the tag originated.
 For tags created via the UI, Dispatch is the default source.